svareille/OnlyKey-gpg-agent/README.md

 `ecc_type` can be any of `Ed25519` (signature key), `Cv25519` (decryption key), `Nist256P1` and
 `Secp256K1`.

+Two additional optional fields are present for derived keys: `creation` and `validity`, both integers.
+The `creation` field contains the creation date of the key as a UNIX timestamp.
+The `validity` field contains the validity duration of the key in days.
+Both these fields are informational only.
+Their values are not used anywhere and their sole purpose is to make the re-generation of the keys easier.

 To obtain the keygrip of a key, run:
 ```shell
 $ gpg --with-keygrip -k